MIT

 2.810 Manufacturing Processes and Systems

-Introduction to manufacturing systems and manufacturing processes including assembly, machining, injection molding, casting, thermoforming, and more.
+Introduction to manufacturing systems and manufacturing processes, including assembly, machining, injection molding, casting, thermoforming, and more.
 Emphasis on the relationship between physics and randomness to quality, rate, cost, and flexibility.
 Attention to the relationship between the process and the system, and the process and part design.
 Project (in small groups) requires fabrication (and some design) of a product using several different processes (as listed above).

 2.830 Control of Manufacturing Processes *